-Individual Addiction Counselling in Toronto
+Individual Addiction Counselling

 At the Canadian Centre for Addictions, we believe in individualized counselling services for addiction treatment.
 This means taking the time for our professional counsellors to meet with the individual to ensure that their specific needs are being addressed.